dpareasy/RT1_final_assignment/README.md

 In particulare the folder named 'src' contains:
 - `UI.cpp`:  which is the node for the user interface
 - `ReachTarget.cpp`: which is the node for the autonomous navigation of the robot
-- `KeyboardnNavigation.cpp`: which is the node for the navigation with the keyboard
 - `AssistedNavigation.cpp`: which is the node for the navigation with assisted drive

+The one used for the simple navigation with the keyboard is the teleop_twist_keyboard node.

 ## How to run ##